Allegheny Mountains: Coal and timber industries

 With the further spread of the railroad networks in the 1890s and early 1900s, many new towns developed and thrived in the Alleghenies.
 The lumbering and coal industries that boomed in the wake of the railroads brought a measure of prosperity to the region, but most of the revenues flowed out of the mountains to the cities of the eastern seaboard where the captains of industry were headquartered.
 This inequity created a bitter legacy that would last for generations and form the foundation of the mountaineers' poverty and the area's immense environmental degradation.

 The most momentous disaster to afflict the people of the Alleghenies was the Johnstown Flood—locally known as the "Great Flood of 1889"—which occurred on May 31 of that year after the catastrophic failure of the South Fork Dam on the Little Conemaugh River 14 mi upstream of the town of Johnstown, Pennsylvania.
 The dam broke after several days of extremely heavy rainfall, unleashing 20 million tons of water (18 million cubic meters) from the reservoir known as Lake Conemaugh.
 (This body of water had been built as part of the Main Line of Public Works, then abandoned.)
 With a flow rate that temporarily equalled that of the Mississippi River, the flood killed 2,209 people and caused US$17 million of damage (about $425 million in 2012 dollars).
 The American Red Cross, led by Clara Barton and with 50 volunteers, undertook a major disaster relief effort.
 Support for victims came from all over the United States and 18 foreign countries.
 After the flood, survivors suffered a series of legal defeats in their attempts to recover damages from the dam's owners.
 Public indignation at that failure prompted the development in American law changing a fault-based regime to strict liability.

 20th century

 In the 1920s and '30s, Allegheny highways were extensively paved to provide access for automobiles.

 From the 1950s to 1992, the United States government maintained a top secret continuity program known as Project Greek Island at The Greenbrier hotel in the Alleghenies of southern West Virginia.

-In August 1963, at the March on Washington for Jobs and Freedom, Dr. Martin Luther King Jr. referenced the Allegheniesamong several in an evocative list of mountainsin his famous "I Have a Dream" speech, when he said "Let freedom ring from the heightening Alleghenies of Pennsylvania!"
+In August 1963, at the March on Washington for Jobs and Freedom, Dr. Martin Luther King Jr. referenced the Alleghenies—among several in an evocative list of mountains—in his famous "I Have a Dream" speech, when he said "Let freedom ring from the heightening Alleghenies of Pennsylvania!"